vinsonchuong/javascript-infrastructure-sandbox/README.md

 code and asset compilation configration.
 This means no `webpack.config.js`, no `brunch-config.coffee`, no `jspm.config.js`, and no `jspm.browser.js`.
-Compilation infrastructure should ideally make browsers and Node.js behave as specified in the JavaScript Loader Standard.
+Compilation infrastructure should ideally make browsers and Node.js behave as specified in the JavaScript Loader Standard without requiring additional configuration.

+Because a HTTP server is required to at least serve the code files, the compilation infrastructure can provide an HTTP server or middleware that adds ES6 compilation functionality.